MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-hub-nva.md

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Use HCL (HashiCorp Language) to implement the Hub VNet in hub-spoke topology
+> * Implement the Hub VNet in hub-spoke topology
-> * Use Terraform to create Hub Network Virtual Machine which acts as appliance
+> * Create Hub Network Virtual Machine which acts as appliance
-> * Use Terraform to enable routes using CustomScript extensions
+> * Enable routes using CustomScript extensions
-> * Use Terraform to create Hub and Spoke gateway route tables
+> * Create Hub and Spoke gateway route tables

 ## 1. Configure your environment